A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Abstract

 \section{Abstract}

 We propose a scalable framework for solving the Maximum Cut (MaxCut) problem in large graphs using projected gradient ascent on quadratic objectives.
-Notably, while our approach is differentiable and leverages GPUs for gradient-based optimization, it is not a machine learning method and does not require training data beyond the given problem formulation.
-Starting from a continuous relaxation of the classical quadratic binary formulation, we present a parallelized strategy that explores multiple initialization vectors in batch, offering an efficient and memory-friendly alternative to traditional solvers.
+Our approach is differentiable and leverages GPUs for gradient-based optimization.
+It is not a machine learning method and does not require training data.
+Starting from a continuous relaxation of the classical quadratic binary formulation, we present a parallelized strategy that explores multiple initialization vectors in batch.
 We analyze the relaxed objective, showing it is convex and has fixed-points corresponding to local optima—particularly at boundary points—highlighting a key challenge in non-convex optimization.
-To address this, we introduce a lifted quadratic formulation that over-parameterizes the solution space, allowing the algorithm to escape poor fixed-points.
+To improve exploration, we introduce a lifted quadratic formulation that over-parameterizes the solution space.
 We also provide a theoretical characterization of these lifted fixed-points.
-Finally, we propose DECO, a dimension-alternating algorithm that switches between the unlifted and lifted formulations, leveraging their complementary strengths along with importance-based degree initialization and a population-based evolutionary hyper-parameter search.
-Experiments on diverse graph families show that our methods attain comparable or superior performance relative to recent training-data-intensive, dataless, and GPU-accelerated sampling approaches.
+Finally, we propose DECO, a dimension-alternating algorithm that switches between the unlifted and lifted formulations, combined with importance-based degree initialization and a population-based evolutionary hyper-parameter search.
+Experiments on diverse graph families show that our methods attain comparable or superior performance relative to recent neural networks and GPU-accelerated sampling approaches.